Guide to Teaming

 Excellence in Estate Planning

 The core value of the National Association of Estate Planners & Councils is that the team concept of estate planning best serves the client.
-Everything we do builds on this single principle.
+Everything we do builds upon this single principle.
 No two clients are alike, nor are their planning needs.

 As a result, our members are those professionals who must have a seat at the table to properly serve the client – attorneys, accountants, trust officers, and credentialed insurance & financial planners, and philanthropic professionals, among others.